 This is not a sugar-free dessert but sugar can be reduced, and a dairy free alternative is available in the recipe too.
 This recipe could have been made with eggs but as similar result was achieved by using Agar to create the creaminess.

 650ml cream (or non-dairy equivalent ~ Soy Milk/ Coconut cream)

 100g caster sugar (optional or substitute)

 2 tsp Agar powder

 3 tbsp orange liqueur (or orange water)

 250ml cream for whipping

-Note: Using cream only for this recipe makes a luxurious dessert that is also very rich, it is excellent in small portions; for those who enjoy bigger portions (like I do), replace half the cream with full fat milk.
+Note: Using cream only for this recipe makes a luxurious dessert that is also very rich, so excellent in small portions.
+For those who enjoy larger servings, consider replacing half the cream with full fat milk.
 You can also make this recipe lactose free & vegan by using coconut milk/cream or soya milk.

 2 cups Butternut Snap biscuit crumbs